 - Use the proper technique for injecting Tremfya.
 Ask your doctor or healthcare professional to give you feedback after they watch you administer an injection.

-If you experience injection site reactions often, or the symptoms are bothersome, talk with your doctor or pharmacist.
+If you experience injection site reactions often or the symptoms bother you, talk with your doctor or pharmacist.
 They can suggest ways to help manage your symptoms.

 Infection

 Infection was a common side effect of Tremfya in clinical trials.
-This medication can lower the activity of the immune system, which could make it harder for the body to fight off infections.
+This medication can reduce the activity of the immune system, which could make it harder for the body to fight off infections.

 Symptoms of an infection can include: